swcarpentry/hpc-novice/_episodes/10-login-and-transfer.md

 ```
 {: .bash}

-The difference between `cp` and `scp` is that in `scp` the source or destination can be remote locations.
+The difference between `cp` and `scp` is that in `scp` the source or destination can be remote systems.

-The syntax for referencing a remote location is as follows:
+The syntax for referencing a remote system is as follows:
  `yourUsername@remotehost:remotepath`
-Before the colon is the address for the remote resources, where after the colon is the location of the file on that remote resource.
+Before the colon is the address for the remote system, where after the colon is the location of the file on that remote system.

 To transfer *to* another computer:
 ```